'STUDENTS’ RIGHTS: School Discipline' Pamphlet

 Yes.
 Rhode Island law allows for any student with serious disciplinary infractions (usually offenses involving violence or bringing weapons to school) to be placed in an alternative education program.

-You cannot be suspended for unexcused absences unless the school has given your parent or guardian prior notice of these absences.
-Schools are also required to schedule a conference and to take appropriate steps to reduce or eliminate these absences before imposing any serious discipline.
-After too many absences, you may be designated as truant and referred to a local truancy court.
-The Rhode Island ACLU is currently challenging the legality of the procedures used in these courts, as well as the procedures used by some schools in referring students to the courts.
+Rhode Island law prohibits schools from suspending you solely for unexcused absences or lateness.
+However, after too many absences, you may be designated as truant and referred to a local truancy court.
 The ACLU has a brochure outlining your rights if you are referred to truancy court, and you and your parents are encouraged to consult it before signing away any rights you have by agreeing to participate in the court.

 You are still entitled to receive an education under those circumstances.
 School districts in Rhode Island are required to adopt a continued education plan for any student who is removed from school for ten days or more.